General PracticeeLearning for effective and appropriate prescribing practice

-General Practice SCRIPT is an eLearning programme, which aims to improve prescribing competency and safety among General Practitioners.
-It is currently in development and due to launch in early 2018.
+General Practice SCRIPT is an eLearning programme, which aims to improve prescribing competency and safety among General Practitioners and GP trainees.

 In 2010, the GMC’s PRACtICE study, which investigated prescribing and monitoring errors in general practice, found that 1 in 20 prescription items contained either a prescribing or monitoring error, affecting 1 in 8 patients.
 General Practice SCRIPT was commissioned by Health Education England and is being developed by the University of Birmingham and OCB Media Ltd.

-General Practice SCRIPT will consist of 25 modules covering a range of therapeutic topics and aligns with GMC guidance on safe prescribing.
+General Practice SCRIPT consists of 24 modules covering a range of therapeutic topics and aligns with GMC guidance on safe prescribing.
 Each module takes around 30 – 60 minutes to complete.
-All course materials are being authored by a team of expert healthcare professionals, and will be regularly reviewed and updated.
+All course materials have been authored by a team of expert healthcare professionals, and will be regularly reviewed and updated.